TrueLayer/truelayer-react-native-sdk/docs/DOCUMENTATION.md

 The parameters used in the `PaymentPreferences` are explained below:

 - `preferredCountryCode`: the preferred country to use when displaying the providers.
 If the country is invalid, or does not include any providers, the value will fallback to the user's locale.
 - `paymentUseCase`: dictates the wording to display to the user when sending a payment, to clarify what the payment is used for.
 For example, for SignUp+, use `PaymentUseCase.SignUpPlus`.
+For a standard payment, use `PaymentUseCase.Send`, which is also the default value.

 ### Getting Payment Status